mozilla-mobile/testops-tools/backup-tools/README.md

   * See [Configuring custom fields](https://support.testrail.com/hc/en-us/articles/7373850291220-Configuring-custom-fields) for setting TestRail test suite custom fields for the test cases.
 * An import to a non-empty test suite adds test cases to the test suite.
 Duplicated test cases may be added: An import does not check for duplicate titles.
 * An import does not restore the test cases' original IDs.
 The imported cases have new IDs.
-* An import does not restore the sections from test suites.
+* An import does not restore the folder structure from test suites.
+Instead, all test cases are dumped into the same big folder.
 * An import does not detect duplicate test cases.
+* An import does not restore the original order of the test cases.
+Instead, the test cases are ordered alphabetically.
 * Attachments to the test cases are not included in the backups.